“These things have l written unto

 It is a sign of true conversion if someone’s mind has been opened up by grace to understand and love the word of God.
 A true convert grasps the significance of the Bible (and there is only one - the King James) and becomes fixed and even riveted on it and firmly loyal to it.
 On the other hand, people who make no headway at all with the Bible are most unlikely to be true converts regardless of any profession that they may make.
 QUESTION: Has the Bible acquired a new and gripping authority in your life?

-3. THE DESIRE FOR FELLOWSHIP and the family bond with
+3. THE DESIRE FOR FELLOWSHIP and the family

 A true convert desires and seeks after other Christians for spiritual companionship.
 If the supposed convert still has the desire to be with the world and his former associates, this is a bad sign.
 It is unlikely that true conversion has taken place.
 True converts feel a gap developing between themselves and unbelieving friends.
 This may often be painful but it is an inescapable work of grace in the heart.